 Here are some of the Start With Hello activities my club will run this year to build excitement and start the year off with a positive vibe:

 - Post flyers all over the school mentioning that it is Start With Hello Week and the first steps students can take to take part in the amazing opportunity!

 - Create a video and send it to all the teachers and students via email to explain the meaning of Start With Hello Week, why it is important and what you can do to show your support.

 - Inform both teachers and students via email and announcements that they should wear green to show support for the Sandy Hook Promise mission.
 It is an easy way of getting everyone together no matter what because all they have to do is WEAR GREEN!!

-- Create goodie bags for new students coming from different schools, distributed at school or shipped to homes.
+- Create goodie bags for new students coming from different schools, distributed at school, or shipped to homes.

 - Distribute conversation igniters!
 During a free period, ask students to write their name, a way of connecting to them, and fun facts about themselves on a piece of paper.
 SAVE Promise Club student members collect the sheets of paper and hand them out randomly to a new student in the class to give them an easy way of starting a conversation.

-- Create a Kahoot game is sent out to all the students with questions on how they feel about their school’s COVID-19 safety choices and the new year.
+- Create a Kahoot game that is sent out to all the students with questions on how they feel about their school’s COVID-19 safety choices and the new year.

 A Warm Welcome